srikanth235/BlackJack/README.md

 =========
 1) /create_game -  Used for creating a new game
 2) /games       -  Used for displaying the status of the current games, joining and viewing the games
-3) After creating and before playing the game, please ensure that you start the game (button provided in /create_game)
+3) After creating and before playing the game(i.e. pressing play), please ensure that you start the game (button provided in /create_game)
 4) Used channeling for implementing multiplayer blackjack.
 5) Also added chat functionality.